AqwamCreates/DataPredict/docs/BasicTutorials/UsingOptimizers.md

 local AdaptiveGradientOptimizer = DataPredict.Optimizer.AdaptiveGradient.new() # This is our optimizer.

-local OptimizedLinearRegression = LinearRegression.new({Solver2 = GradientSolver1, Optimizer = AdaptiveGradientOptimizer}) # The optimizer is placed into this model.
+local OptimizedLinearRegression = LinearRegression.new({Solver = GradientSolver2, Optimizer = AdaptiveGradientOptimizer}) # The optimizer is placed into this model.

 ```